 You want your customers to feel welcomed and invited into your retail space.
 Determine what mood you want them to be in while they’re shopping with you.
 Cool colors like green and blue (think Benjamin Moore Waterfall 2050-50) create a calming effect, while warm colors like oranges and browns feel reassuring.

-Bright colors will grab your customers’ attention, so if there are certain products you want to showcase, include vibrant colors in your display.
+Bright or bold colors will grab your customers’ attention, so if there are certain products you want to showcase, include vibrant colors in your display.
 Red is associated with traffic lights and emergency vehicles, and yellow is the color first perceived by the retina.
 Both colors will make your customers stop and pay attention.

 Consumers need something with which to associate your business.
 Colors that stand out to them will help them remember your brand, and the experience they’ve had with you.

-Retail Store Paint Color Ideas and Trends
+Retail Store Paint Color Trends

 One trend in today’s retail spaces includes striking contrasts (mixing bright colors and dark tones).
 This color combination activates the senses.
 Another trend is using blurred boundaries with subtle color combinations to create a relaxed or optimistic feeling.